 Why Connect Google Forms to Sheets?

 Alternatively, say you have a shared worksheet that allows multiple people to enter data.
-In such cases, since the raw data is handled by so many people there is always the possibility of accidental deletions or inadvertent changes being made to the original dataset when adding new data.
+In such cases, since so many people handle the raw data, there is always the possibility of accidental deletions or unintentional changes being made to the original dataset when adding new data.

-In addition to this, the form can be made to look attractive with pictures, company branding colors, logos, etc., and may be made more user-friendly, so that non-Google Sheets users can also easily and quickly enter the required data.
+In addition, the form can look attractive with pictures, company branding colors, logos, etc., and may be made more user-friendly, so that non-Google Sheets users can also easily and quickly enter the required data.

-The most important advantage of combining Google Forms with Google Sheets is that your data will remain in the sheet even when you delete the Google Form.
+The most important advantage when you link a Google form to Google Sheets is that your data will remain in the sheet even when you delete the Google Form.

 How to Connect Google Forms to Google Sheets